Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Numerical experiments

 \subsection{Synthetic dataset I: Query efficiency}

 Consider $f(x) = x^{\top} A x/2$, where $A\in \mathbb{R}^{200\times 200}$ is a diagonal matrix.
-We tested: (a) exactly sparse case with 20 randomly generated diagonal positive numbers; (b) compressible case where diagonal elements are non-zeros that diminish exponentially $A_{i,i} = e^{-\omega i}$ with $\omega=0.5$.
+We tested: (a) exactly sparse case with 20 randomly generated diagonal positive numbers; (b) compressible case where diagonal elements are non-zeros that diminish exponentially---$A_{i,i} = e^{-\omega i}$ with $\omega=0.5$.
 For both cases, we used two versions of ZORO: ZORO(CoSaMP) without enforcing any constraints and ZORO(CoSaMP$+$prox) with a proximal operator to enforce non-negativity.

 The results of case (a) are shown in Figure~\ref{fig_quad}.
 ZORO(CoSaMP$+$prox) required $1/10$-th of the queries that FDSA required, and a third of the queries required by SPSA.
-Without the proximal operator, ZORO(CoSaMP) has less of an advantage, but is still noticeably cheaper than FDSA and SPSA, in terms of queries efficiency.
-On the other hand, LASSO was stuck around an accuracy of $10^{-3}$, and required more queries than both versions of ZORO before it converged.
+Without the proximal operator, ZORO(CoSaMP) has less of an advantage, but is still noticeably cheaper than FDSA and SPSA, in terms of queries.
+LASSO consistently gets stuck around an accuracy of $10^{-3}$, and required more queries than both versions of ZORO before it converged.

 The results of test (b) are summarized in Figure~\ref{fig_quad_dense}.
 Due to the ill-conditioned nature of the problem, none of the tested methods converged to arbitrarily small accuracy.
 However, ZORO(CoSaMP$+$prox) and ZORO(CoSaMP) achieved the best and second-best accuracy, respectively.
-They exhibited the best query efficiency.
+They also exhibited the best query efficiency.

 We conducted two additional experiments to further illustrate the advantages of using ZORO over SPSA\footnote{Note that our implementation of SPSA uses Rademacher random perturbation vectors $z$.
 Thus, it coincides with Random Search.}.
-We use two challenging objective functions, which we now introduce.
+We used the following two challenging objective functions: